gkahiu/qrbarcodeitem-plugin/docs/index.md

 ![linear_barcode panel](images/linear_barcode_panel.png "Linear barcode panel")

 The ![linear_barcode](images/barcode_plus.png "Linear Barcode") `Linear Barcode` item enables dynamically-generated one-dimensional barcodes to be added to a layout.
-It supports the most commonly used linear barcode symbologies, such as as Code 39, EAN, UPC, GS1-128 etc., to be generated from alphanumeric text or expressions depending on the allowed types for the given symbology.
+It supports the most commonly used linear barcode symbologies, such as as Code 39, EAN, UPC, GS1-128 etc., generated from alphanumeric text or expressions depending on the allowed types for the given symbology type.

 Similarly, common properties for a layout item can be defined for the linear barcode item.